Electrolysis of water: High-temperature

+Alkaline water electrolysis

-Polymer electrolyte membrane
+Proton exchange membrane

 A proton-exchange membrane electrolyser separates reactants and transports protons while blocking a direct electronic pathway through the membrane.
 PEM fuel cells use a solid polymer membrane (a thin plastic film) which is permeable to hydrogen ions (protons) when it is saturated with water, but does not conduct electrons.

 It uses a proton-exchange membrane, or polymer-electrolyte membrane (PEM), which is a semipermeable membrane generally made from ionomers and designed to conduct protons while acting as an insulator and reactant barrier, e.g. to oxygen and hydrogen gas.
 PEM fuel cells use a solid polymer membrane (a thin plastic film) that is permeable to protons when saturated with water, but does not conduct electrons.
 Proton-exchange membranes are primarily characterized by proton conductivity (σ), methanol permeability (P), and thermal stability.

 PEMs can be made from either pure polymer or from composite membranes, where other materials are embedded in a polymer matrix.
 One of the most common commercially available materials is the fluoropolymer (PFSA) Nafion.
 Nafion is an ionomer with a perfluorinated backbone such as Teflon.
 Many other structural motifs are used to make ionomers for proton-exchange membranes.
 Many use polyaromatic polymers, while others use partially fluorinated polymers.

+Anion exchange membrane

+Anion exchange membrane electrolysis employs an anion-exchange membrane (AEM) to achieve the separation of products, provide electrical insulation between electrodes, and facilitate ion conduction.
+In contrast to PEM electrolysis, AEM electrolysis allows for the conduction of hydroxide ions.
+A noteworthy benefit of AEM-based water electrolysis is the elimination of the need for expensive noble metal catalysts, as cost-effective transition metal catalysts can be utilized in their place.